Studying IP at UNH Law

 A Pioneer in Practice-Based Education

 The University of New Hampshire School of Law was founded with the goal of graduating well-educated IP lawyers will solid practice-based skills.
 Our goal has long been to produce graduates who operate at the level of a second- or third-year law firm associate.

 Practice-based IP education is a cornerstone of the Franklin Pierce Center for IP.
-We offer one of the most extensive and intensive intellectual property curriculums in the U.S., with more than 30 intellectual property or closely related courses.
-In addition, our formal classes are supplemented by a number of practice-based experiences:
+We offer one of the most extensive and intensive intellectual property curriculums in the U.S. In addition, our formal classes are supplemented by a number of practice-based experiences:

 - Independent studies (for credit)